openmls/openmls/book/src/user_manual/migration.md

 ## When to use this

-The main migration use case is upgrading between `openmls` versions with incompatible storage formats.
+The main migration use case is switching to a self-describing `serde` storage format, between `openmls` versions that introduce breaking changes when using non-self-describing formats.

-This approach can be used to migrate data serialized using `0.7.0`, `0.7.4` or `0.8.1` into the format used by `0.9.0`, which requires a self-describing format.
+The approach described here can be used to migrate data serialized using `0.7.0`, `0.7.4` or `0.8.1` into the format used by `0.9.0`, which requires a self-describing format.

-As of this version, non-self-describing formats are no longer supported; adding, removing, or renaming a field silently shifts the layout and corrupts existing data.
+**NOTE**: As of this version, non-self-describing formats are no longer supported.
+When using non-self-describing formats, changes in struct layouts between `openmls` versions may silently shift the layout used for serialization, and corrupt existing data.

 > **The migration target must use a self-describing format** (such as JSON), even
 > when the source did not: a current-version group cannot currently be stored in or loaded